github/codeql/docs/codeql/ql-language-reference/ql-language-specification.rst

 Each layer of the stratification is *populated* in order.
 To populate a layer, each predicate in the layer is repeatedly populated until the store stops changing.
 The way that a predicate is populated is as follows:

--  To populate a predicate that has a formula as a body, find all named tuples with the variables of the predicate's arguments that match the body formula and the types of the variables.
-If the predicate has a result, then the matching named tuples should additionally have a value for ``result`` that is in the result type of the predicate.
+-  To populate a predicate that has a formula as a body, find all named tuples with identify each named tuple ``t`` that has the following properties:
+   - The tuple matches the body formula.
+   - The variables should be  the predicate's arguments.
+   - If the predicate has a result, then the tuples should additionally have a value for ``result``
+   - If the predicate is a member predicate or characteristic predicate of a class ``C`` then the tuples should additionally have a value for ``this`` and each visible field on the class.
+   - The values corresponding to the arguments should all be a member of the declared types of the arguments.
+   - The values corresponding to ``result`` should all be a member of the result type.
+   - The values corresponding to the fields should all be a member of the declared types of the fields.
-   If the predicate is a member predicate of a class ``C`` and not a characteristic predicate, then the tuples should additionally have a value for ``this`` and fields that match some tuple in ``C.class``.
+   - If the predicate is a member predicate of a class ``C`` and not a characteristic predicate, then the tuples should additionally extend some tuple in ``C.class``.
-   If the predicate is a characteristic predicate of a class ``C``, then the tuples should additionally have a value for ``this`` and fields that match some tuple in ``C.extends`` and each declared field ``f`` with type ``B`` the value of ``f`` is a member of ``B.class``.
+   - If the predicate is a characteristic predicate of a class ``C``, then there should be a tuple ``t'``in ``C.extends`` such that for each visible field in ``C`` any field that is equal to or overrides a field in that ``t'`` should have the same value in ``t``. ``this`` should also map to the same value in ``t`` and ``t``.
-   For each such tuple remove any components that have the same name as a field on the declaring type and add it to the predicate in the store.
+   For each such tuple remove any components that correspond to fields and add it to the predicate in the store.

 -  To populate an abstract predicate, do nothing.